School of Education

 Honors and Awards

-- Dean’s Scholar Award, University of Delaware College of Education and Human Development (2017)
+- Dean’s Scholar Award, College of Education and Human Development, University of Delaware, 2017

 - Colvin, J., DiMatteo, D., & Sorokina, T. (2016).
 Dimension of trivariate C1 splines on bipyramid cells.
 Computer Aided Geometric Design, 45, 140–150.